-- The Powershell ecosystem in particular is in dire need of at least an basic effort at standardization.
+- The Powershell ecosystem is also in need of a bit standardization there.
+This feature/plugin scheme is used alike in other tools and languages, and highly convenient long-term.
 I'm aware "cross-platform" does not usually entice Windows programmers ;} But, still.

 - It's not a dependency, btw.
 Nonetheless keeps everything more open-sourcy in its current form.